cdgriffith/pi_streaming_setup/README.md

 # Raspberry Pi Camera / Webcam streaming helper scripts

-This script is designed to help automate turing a raspberry pi with a compatible video4linux2 camera into a MPEG-DASH / HLS streaming server.
+This script is designed to help automate turing a raspberry pi with a compatible video4linux2 camera into a MPEG-DASH / HLS / RTSP streaming server.

 The steps it will attempt to take: